doivglser/mindevenviro-fanciful/docs/README.md

 # USAGE in Terminator:

-	OPEN THE FOLLOWING SHELL SCRIPTS IN THE TERMINATOR WINDOW
+	RUN THE FOLLOWING SHELL SCRIPTS IN THE TERMINATOR WINDOW

 * openpdf (shell script)